Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Calculations

-Now let us consider contribution of $u^0$.
+Now let us consider contribution of $U^0$.
 One can see easily that it is exactly equal to the left-hand expression of

-where $K_{(\nu)} = {\tilde \psi}_n q_{(\nu)}^\w$, $k_{(\nu)}$ is its $pq$-symbol\footnote {Which means that $K= k({\overset 1 {\mathstrut x}}, {\overset 2 {\mathstrut {\mu ^{-1}hD_x}}} )$.} and
+where $K_{(\iota)} = \tilde{\psi}_n q_{(\iota)}^\w$, $k_{(\iota)}$ is its $pq$-symbol\footnote{ Which means that $K= k({\overset 1 {\mathstrut{x}}},{\overset 2 {\mathstrut{\mu ^{-1}hD_x}}} )$.} and

-where $\Upsilon _n=\Upsilon _n(x_1)$ and $\blangle .,. \brangle$ is an inner product in $L^2(\bR_{x_1})$.
+where $\Upsilon _n=\Upsilon _n(x_1)$ and $\langle .,. \brangle$ is an inner product in $\sL^2(\bR_{x_1})$.

-The problem is that $pq$-symbols are not invariant with respect to FIOs and the difference between $pq$- and Weyl symbols is not small because of $q_{(\nu)}$.
+The problem is that $pq$-symbols are not invariant with respect to Fourier integral operators and the difference between $pq$- and Weyl symbols is not small because of $q_{(\iota)}$.
 However, there is a simple walk-around.
-Cover our total $(x_2,\xi_2)$-domain by two, with $\partial _{\xi_2}W$ and $\partial _{x_2}W$ disjoint from 0 respectively.
-We consider the first domain; the second case will be reduced to the first one easily, by means of FIO.
+Cover our total $(x_2,\xi_2)$-domain by two, with $\partial _{\xi_2}W$ and $\partial _{x_2}W$ disjoint from $0$ respectively.
+We consider the first domain; the second case will be reduced to the first one easily, by means of $\mu^{-1}h$-Fourier transform.